pnuehrenberg/interactive-table/README.md

 # interactive-table

-This repository implements an interactive table using custom ipyvuetify widgets for the Jupyter lab environment.
+This repository implements an interactive table using custom ipyvuetify widgets for the JupyterLab environment.